 freedom, independent courts and civil society.
 He sees the Morrison government as taking a strong stand against CCP influence.
 Exactly how long they will maintain this stand is a worry.
 (7)

-much in either jobs or economic growth.
+not given us much in either jobs or economic growth.
 Our economic heyday was in the 1950s and 1960s when we had very little unemployment, in fact in our worst year it only rose to 3.2% and in most years was under 2%.
-Economic growth over these two decades was an average
+Economic growth over these two decades

 (2) Jeff Kennett, “From here to Uncertainty”, Daily Telegraph, 30 December 2020